Things to do while cruising in Dubrovnik

 Old Town – Streets of Stradun

-The best restaurants to consider in Dubrovnik
+The best restaurants and taverns to consider in Dubrovnik

 Nautika Restaurant lies on the very edge of the sea, alongside the western entrance to Dubrovnik’s Old City.
-From its unique terraces, diners can enjoy a true one-of-a-kind view of the Adriatic and the fortresses of Lovrijenac and Bokar.
+From its unique terraces, diners can enjoy a truly one-of-a-kind view of the Adriatic and the fortresses of Lovrijenac and Bokar.
 The restaurant’s chef, Mario Bunda, leads a team whose varied offerings include lobster from the Dalmatian island of Vis and delicacies from the local waters of the Adriatic.

 Restaurant Sesame follows the family tradition from 1880 and is located in a quaint green oasis just a couple of minutes away from the Old town, in the street leading towards Gradac park and Danče beach – favourite local spots.
 Every little detail inside Sesame tells the story of Dubrovnik, its rich history is simply a part of Sesame’s own identity.